 As with any beautiful perennial garden, variety is what makes a garden so interesting to look at.
 But how to decide what to grow with only limited space can be a real challenge.
-Luckily there are some perennial varieties that will fit in just about any conditions you have in the different beds surrounding your home.
-Even if you live in an apartment and are strictly a pot or container gardener, you can still grow beautiful perennials that if you don’t store yourself, you can give away at the end of the season to a friend who shares your gardening panache.
+Luckily some perennial varieties will fit in just about any conditions you have in the different beds surrounding your home.
+Even if you live in an apartment and are strictly a pot or container gardener, you can still grow beautiful perennials.
+If you don't store it yourself, you can give it away at the end of the season to a friend who shares your gardening panache.

-When having to decide just which varieties of perennials go with, it’s best to select hardy varieties that can offer your garden the best chance of success, and lobelia’s sure fit that description.
+When deciding just which varieties of perennials go with, it's best to select hardy varieties that can offer your garden the best chance of success, and Lobelia's sure fit that description.
 Flowering from mid-summer through to the end of summer, the lobelia family offers both varieties of color and conditions that make it easy to place.
-For example, the red Cardinal flower lobelia, a plant that Thomas Jefferson included in his gardens at Monticello produces great, brilliant red blooms that grow up to 3-4’ high.
-The red Cardinal flower lobelia is an excellent choice to fill a space in the back of a tall plant that will re-seed itself if left alone, yet will tolerate those harder to populate shaded areas.
-This lobelia thrives in moist soil, but if you can keep the soil moist will also prosper in the direct full sun.
+For example, the red Cardinal flower lobelia, a plant that Thomas Jefferson included in his gardens at Monticello, produces great, brilliant red blooms that grow up to 3-4' high.
+The red Cardinal flower lobelia is an excellent choice to fill a space in the back of a tall plant that will re-seed itself if left alone yet will tolerate those harder to populate shaded areas.
+This Lobelia thrives in moist soil, but keeping the soil moist will also prosper in the direct full sun.